 Is There a Deadline for Filing a Hit & Run Claim in Florida?

 In most cases, an accident victim has four years from the date of the crash to file a personal injury claim.
-However, if the hit and run accident resulted in a wrongful death, the family has just two years after the death to file a wrongful death claim.
+However, if the hit-and-run accident resulted in wrongful death, the family has just two years after the death to file a wrongful death claim.

 Statistics for Hit & Run Accidents

 Hit and run accidents are common in Florida.
-In 2019, there were 105,341 hit and run crashes.
+According to statistics, in 2019, there were 105,341 hit and run crashes.
 From 2015 through 2019, there were 507,648 accidents caused by hit and run drivers.
 Over 84 percent of the hit and run accidents occur during the nighttime hours or at dawn or dusk.

 What Should I do After a Hit and Run Accident in Miami?

 It can be shocking to be involved in a hit-and-run accident.
 If possible, keep these steps in mind: